Best Libraries In NYC: Not Just For Books Anymore

 The libraries of the New York City Public Library system are one of the treasures of the city, built into the fabric of city life and free to everyone.
 Each branch possesses a personality of its own, housed inside structures of all kinds and architectural varieties.

 They are both free-standing and tucked into building fronts.
-They all have their own names, often with reference to the area where they are.
+They all have their own names, often concerning the area where they are.

 The Three Best Branches in Manhattan